tataton/react-curriculum-proposal/README.md

     "scripts": {"start": "node server.js"}
     ```

 * Create a `/server` subfolder to keep all of the Node.js code that supports `server.js`.
-Don't put anything in there yet.
+Don't put anything in there yet; we won't be using this folder until the next branch.

 * Feel free to set up version control in the project folder.